mariuccio/django-business-time/README.rst

 .. code-block:: python
     WORK_ON_SATURDAY=False
+Because several companies are working also on saturday :(

 You can specify also a list of `datetime.date` named `HOLIDAYS` and a list of `datetime.time` named `BUSINESS_DAILY_TIME`